VaishnaviNair01/Employment/README.md

 ## Analysis and Visualizations
 - **Overall Trends:** LFPR, WPR, and UR were analyzed over the years to observe changes in employment patterns.
-- **Gender-wise Analysis:** Employment indicators were broken down by gender to highlight differences among Male, Female, and Transgender populations.
+- **Gender-wise Analysis:** Employment indicators were broken down by gender to highlight differences among Male and Female populations.
 - **Distribution Analysis:** The dataset was visualized to show the proportion of each gender in the workforce.
 - Visualizations were created using **Python (Matplotlib, Seaborn)** and **Power BI dashboards** for interactive exploration.